billk-FM/HEC-Commander/ChatGPT Examples/10_HEC-Commander_Repository_Assistant.md

 ## Description
-Expert in HEC-Commander scripts and markdowns.
+Expert in HEC-Commander Scripts and Automation of HEC-HMS, HEC-RAS, and Visualization of DSS Files

 ## Instructions
 ```